 Cultures reflect this inequality, this diversity, and the divergent range of values, symbols, and meanings across communities.
 Can you tie a knot?
 Perhaps you can tie your shoes, but can you tie a knot to secure a line to a boat, to secure a heavy load on a cart or truck, or to bundle a bale of hay?
-You may not be able to, but if you were raised in a culture that place a high value on knot-tying for specific purposes, you would learn that which your community values.
+You may not be able to, but if you were raised in a culture that places a high value on knot-tying for specific purposes, you probably would have.
 We all have viewpoints, but they are shaped by our interactions with our communities.
 Let us examine several points of divergence across cultures.

 Individualistic versus Collectivist Cultures

 People in individualistic cultures value individual freedom and personal independence, and cultures always have stories to reflect their values.
 You may recall the story of Superman, or John McLean in the Diehard series, and note how one person overcomes all obstacles.
-Through personal ingenuity, in spite of challenges, one person rises successfully to conquer or vanquish those obstacles.
-Sometimes there is an assist, as in basketball or football, where another person lends a hand, but still the story repeats itself again and again, reflecting the cultural viewpoint.
+Through personal ingenuity, despite challenges, one person rises successfully to conquer or vanquish those obstacles.
+Sometimes there is an assist, as in basketball or football, where another person lends a hand, but, still the story repeats itself again and again, reflecting the cultural viewpoint.